-I randomly came across ‘Kathleen’ by Catfish and the Bottlemen on Spotify one night last fall and soon found myself walking to class, flying around, partying to and falling asleep to The Balcony almost instantaneously.
+I randomly came across ‘Kathleen’ by Catfish and the Bottlemen on Spotify one night last fall and soon found myself walking to class and flying around to The Balcony almost instantaneously.
 It wasn’t even a conscious decision, I just loved everything about the scruffy, small town love songs and the way the chords flew from my headphones and pulsed through my body.

 It’s in the way Bondy, Benji, and Bob let Van convulse and move his body to every beat and chord as they stand strumming their guitar and bass and banging on the drums to a sold out crowd on the sides of him.
 There’s an audible and physical symbiosis amongst them and it’s electric to hear and feel.